 Personally I value Ultimate Rewards points at ~1.7 cents each, so to me converting Freedom Unlimited points into Ultimate Rewards points increases their value by 70%.

-The Chase Freedom Unlimited is offering the following, based on my valuation of Ultimate Rewards points:
+If you were to apply for the Chase Freedom Unlimited, you’d earn the following return on your spending, based on my valuation of Ultimate Rewards points:

 - Up to 8.5% back on groceries for the first year